ccazabon/dammit-zoom/README.md

 With this extension, every Zoom meeting link will be redirected to the web client join page for the meeting.

-This works on Blink-based browsers (Chrome, Vivaldi, Brave, etc).
-It should also work on Safari, and possibly on Firefox and others.
+This works on Blink-based browsers (Chrome, Vivaldi, Brave, etc), as they support the declarativeNetRequest API from manifest V3.
+It may also work on Safari or other webkit browsers, but I have no idea if WebKit supports manifest V3.
+It currently will not work on Firefox, which does not support manifest V3.

+Note: I disapprove of the changes Google introduced in manifest V3.
+The declarativeNetRequest change seems explicitly designed to break ad- and tracking-blocker extensions like uBlock Origin, AdBlock Plus, etc.  The fact that those types of extensions impact Google's bottom line -- because it is primarily an advertising company -- I'm sure had no impact on their decision.

+I just haven't made a manifest V2 version of this extension (it would be easy) because I don't use Zoom in Firefox, though it's my main personal browser.
+I only use Zoom for work.

 Note that this extension is not currently available through the Chrome Web Store.
-That's because in order to publish an extension through the store -- even if you're not charging money for it -- you have to pay an up-front fee to Google, in addition to giving them every personal bit of information about yourself, your life, your friends, your email, and the rights to your first-born child.
+That's because in order to publish an extension through the store -- even if you're not charging money for it -- you have to pay an up-front fee to Google, in addition to giving them every personal bit of information about yourself, your life, your friends, your email, and the rights to your first-born child (there's that advertising business again).

 You can install this by turning developer-mode on in Chrome/etc, downloading this repository, and adding this "unpacked extension" to your browser.